kaseyb002/MyLogReg/README.md

 [Try it!](https://www.mylogreg.us)

-## How-To
+## Installation
+Download/clone the repo.

+Open the public/index.html file in a text editor.

-Just plug your model into the config var at the top of the HTML file and fill out a few settings.
+Type your model into the config var at the top of the HTML file and fill out a few settings.

+Open the HTML file in a browser.

 ```javascript
 /**************BEGIN EDITING HERE************/
 var config = {